Local types of $(\Gamma,G)$-bundles and parahoric group schemes: Introduction

 \subsection{Structure of the paper}

 In \cref{sec:parahoric} we recall the definition of parahoric groups and of parahoric Bruhat--Tits group schemes.
-In \cref{sect:non-abelian} we introduce the concept of non-abelian group cohomology.
-We give an explicit description of $\Ho^1(\Gamma,G)$ when the cyclic group $\Gamma$ acts by diagram autmorphism \cref{sec:cohomology_diagram}.
-In \cref{sec:cohomology_general} we consider the general case.
-In \cref{secct:local} we give an explicit description of the local structure of parahoric group scheme (see \cref{thm_local}).
-In order to extend this description to a global one, we introduce in \cref{sec:localtypes} the concept of $(\Gamma,G)$-bundle, show that local types uniquely identify them (\cref{prop:nonempty}) and we further identify the connected components of the stack parametrizing $(\Gamma,G)$-bundles.
-Finally, in \cref{sec:BTfromcoverings}, we show that all parahoric Bruhat--Tits groups over a projective curve can be realized from $(\Gamma,G_\ad)$-bundles (\cref{thm:parahoricfromcoverings}).
+In \cref{sec:non-abelian} we introduce the concept of non-abelian group cohomology.
+We give an explicit description of $\Ho^1(\Gamma,G)$ when the cyclic group $\Gamma$ acts on a simple group $G$ by diagram automorphisms in \cref{thm:H1tauG}.
+In \cref{sec:local} we give an explicit description of the local structure of parahoric group schemes (see \cref{thm:local}).
+In order to extend this description to a global one, we introduce in \cref{sec:localtypes} the concept of $(\Gamma,G)$-bundle and show that local types uniquely identify them (\cref{prop:nonempty}).
+Finally, in \cref{sec:BTfromcoverings}, we show that all parahoric Bruhat--Tits groups over a projective smooth curve can be realized from $(\Gamma,G_\ad)$-bundles (\cref{thm:parahoricfromcoverings}).
+Besides providing many concrete examples of local types and their computations, in \cref{appendix} we also describe $\Ho^1(\Gamma,G)$ in terms of rational points of the fundamental alcove and classify finite order automorphisms of simple algebraic groups (\cref{thm:clas}).